 The directive’s text is technical, but the practical effect is straightforward.
 Three common cases that need work before September:

-• “100% sustainable” on a landing page.
-Too generic.
-Either you specify which dimension (energy, materials, supply chain) and back each with data, or you retire it.
+| ”100% sustainable” on a landing page | Too generic.
+Does not specify dimension | Specify (energy, materials, supply chain) and back each with data |

 The reflex is to think this slows down marketing.
 In practice, it forces marketing and sustainability to share a source of truth, and that usually produces stronger claims, not weaker ones.